daviddarke/automated-browser-testing/automated-testing.md

 # [fit] Current testing trends

-- Everyone does some form of testing
+- Everyone does some form of testing (even if it isn't structured)
-- Testing results might not be logged anywhere
+- Testing results might not be logged anywhere (critical paths)
-- Lots of testing happens when a project launches, but this may reduce as a site is rolled out
+- Lots of testing happens when a project launches, but this may reduce as smaller features/updates are deployed

 ---